What is LVP Flooring? Who’s Manufacturing it?

 2 LVP Cores You Should Know

 Now we can talk about the different cores.
-Originally LVPs were solid vinyl products.
-While they are still sold today with that construction, the biggest downside was that they telegraphed.
-If your subfloor has cracks or holes in it, a vinyl LVP will show them to you.
+Originally LVPs were thick solid vinyl products absent of a rigid core.
+While they are still sold today with that construction, the biggest downside was that these types of vinyl floors telegraph bad.
+If your subfloor has cracks or holes in it, standard sheet vinyl or an all-vinyl floor will show them to you.
 Forever.
 Who wants that?

 Next, we saw the layered products introduced.
 Different companies tried different approaches, but their goal was the same: to make a more rigid product that was environmental-friendly, a good value, and that didn’t telegraph.
 Over the last few years, we have seen many improvements in this construction, and have 2 choices for our upgraded floors, WPC and SPC.
 The improvements made to LVP’s construction created a bigger buzz and more people were asking “what’s up with this vinyl plank flooring?” because all of a sudden it could compete with our flooring solutions.